GTMStack

 Email Verification Before Sending

 Verify every email address before adding it to a sequence.
 Tools like ZeroBounce, NeverBounce, and Bouncer catch 95%+ of invalid addresses before you send.
-The cost is typically $3-5 per 1,000 verifications — trivial compared to the cost of a burned domain.
+The cost is typically $3-5 per 1,000 verifications.
+Trivial compared to the cost of a burned domain.

 Bounce Monitoring

 Track bounce rates per mailbox, per domain, and per data source.
 If one data provider consistently delivers contacts with high bounce rates, that’s a data quality issue to fix at the source.
-Our SDR operations tools include automated bounce monitoring that flags problems before they compound.

 Spam Trigger Words and Content Practices